dell/omnia/docs/source/InstallationGuides/Platform/kserve.rst

 .. note:: Omnia 1.6 does not support deploying both Kserve and Kubeflow in the same Kubernetes cluster.
 If Kubeflow is already deployed on the cluster and you wish to deploy Kserve, you must first remove Kubeflow by following the steps `here <kubeflow.html>`_.

 .. caution:: Kserve deployment occasionally fails on RHEL 8.8 clusters. `Reprovision the cluster <../reprovisioningthecluster.html>`_ and re-deploy Kserve.
+For more information, refer to the `known issues <../../Troubleshooting/knownissues.html>`_ section.

 **Prerequisites**